facebookresearch/Mephisto/mephisto/README.md

     For all available Prolific-specific parameters see `mephisto.abstractions.providers.prolific.prolific_provider.ProlificProviderArgs` class and [Prolific API Docs](https://docs.prolific.com/docs/api-docs/public/#tag/Studies).

     Note that `prolific_eligibility_requirements` does not include custom worker qualifications, these are maintained in your local Mephisto database.
-These can be specified in `run_task.py` script (as example, see `examples/simple_static_task/static_test_prolific_script.py`)
+These can be specified in a Task launching script (usually called `run_task.py`, for example, `examples/simple_static_task/run_task.py`)

 ---